zesty-io/parsley/pvl/README.md

 * Access its children on the tree
 * Reference Content
 * Optional Behavior

+## LayoutObject Dragging

+[An ID is needed for React DND](https://react-dnd.github.io/react-dnd/docs/overview), and that is all that you are working with.
+Since we do not use REDUX or FLUX for this component, we need to know as much from the ID as possible.
+Since Layout Object are not related to their actual layout we will be creating a new layout object upon drop.
+To do this we will need a key that tells us what to do.

+Design Format ID: `[primarytype]:[type]` e.g. `design:2columns`
+Content Format ID: `[primarytype]:[type]:[model]:[field_name]` e.g. `content:text:about:title`

+The key is split by `:` dilimiter and used to create a new layout object in the VisualLayout component

 **Types of Layout Objects and specific behaviors**